Cutaneous Lupus

 3. Light therapy: This involves exposing the skin to ultraviolet light to reduce inflammation and improve symptoms.

-4. Lifestyle changes: Avoiding sun exposure and wearing protective clothing can help prevent flare-ups of cutaneous lupus.
+4. Lifestyle changes: Avoiding sun exposure and wearing protective clothing can help prevent flare-ups of lupus.

 5. Surgery: In severe cases of cutaneous lupus, surgery may be necessary to remove damaged tissue or repair scarring.